When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 5. Partially Digested Poop

-Once your baby eats more solid food, such as boiled carrots or blueberries, you’ll likely notice some chunks in the diaper (5).
-Your baby’s diet greatly influences the color.
-Their poop could be red from beets, blue from blueberries, or even green from spinach and peas.
+Once your baby eats finger foods like carrots or blueberries, you will likely see chunks in the diaper (4).
+The poop might be red from beets, blue from berries, or green from spinach.

 Baby Poop Colors and What They Mean